-Executive Summary: For the past two years, IIPA and its members have expressed concern over the direction of the Swiss effort to amend its copyright law to bring it into compliance with the WIPO Internet Treaties (WIPO Copyright Treaty (WCT) and WIPO Performances and Phonograms Treaty (WPPT)).
-Switzerland adopted two sets of amendments on October 5, 2007, one to amend its copyright law to implement obligations under the WCT and WPPT (the law also authorized Switzerland to ratify the treaties) and the other to amend its copyright law on other issues effective July 1, 2008.
-There still remain serious problems, as the Swiss law: diverges from the protection granted in EU member states; violates Switzerland's international obligations; and has a damaging effect on the legitimate copyright-based industries in the online marketplace in Switzerland and beyond.
+In our 2007 submission, IIPA expressed concern over the direction of the Swiss effort to amend its copyright law to bring it into compliance with the WIPO Internet Treaties (WIPO Copyright Treaty (WCT) and WIPO Performances and Phonograms Treaty (WPPT)).
+Switzerland adopted two sets of amendments on October 5, 2007, one to implement obligations under the WCT and WPPT (the law also authorized Switzerland to ratify the treaties) and the other to make other amendments to the copyright law.
+The amendments are due to enter into force on July 1, 2008.